David Brooks (commentator): Career

-In 2004, Brooks' book On Paradise Drive: How We Live Now (And Always Have) in the Future Tense was published as a sequel to his 2000 best seller, Bobos in Paradise, but it was not as well received as its predecessor.
+In 2004, Brooks's book On Paradise Drive: How We Live Now (And Always Have) in the Future Tense was published as a sequel to his 2000 best seller, Bobos in Paradise, but it was not as well received as its predecessor.
 Brooks is also the volume editor of The Best American Essays (publication date October 2, 2012), and authored The Social Animal: The Hidden Sources of Love, Character and Achievement.
 The book was excerpted in The New Yorker in January 2011 and received mixed reviews upon its full publication in March of that year.
 It sold well and reached #3 on the Publishers Weekly best-sellers list for non-fiction in April 2011.

 Brooks was a visiting professor of public policy at Duke University's Terry Sanford Institute of Public Policy, and taught an undergraduate seminar there in the fall of 2006.
 In 2013, he taught a course at Yale University on philosophical humility.

 In 2012, Brooks was elected to the University of Chicago Board of Trustees.
 He also serves on the board of advisors for the University of Chicago Institute of Politics.

 In 2019, Brooks gave a TED talk in Vancouver entitled "The Lies Our Culture Tells Us About What Matters – And a Better Way to Live".
 TED curator Chris Anderson selected it as one of his favourite talks of 2019.

+In 2026, Brooks left The New York Times, joining The Atlantic and becoming a fellow at the Yale Jackson School of Global Affairs.